kalendar/assessments/srl/strategies/help_seeking/low-summary.md

 Read examples of help-seeking strategies below or click on the **More Info** button to learn even more.

 1. Identify and write down the specific things that give you trouble.
-2. At the start of a course, ask your teacher and advisor about the best way to contact them (e.g., office hours, email, course website, phone call)
+2. At the start of a course, ask your teacher and advisor about the best way to contact them (e.g., office hours, email, course website, phone call).
 3. Advocate for yourself - be persistent if your first attempt to get help does not get a response.

 .